moswald/dot/atom/packages/save-session/README.md

  - `Disable New File On Open` - Whether or not to auto close the new file auto opened by Atom if other files will be restored.
+ - `Disable New File On Open Always` - Will never show the new file that Atom opens, even if other files are not going to be restored.
- - `Buffer Save File` - The file to save your file info in so it can be restored.
+ - `Data Save Folder` - The root folder to save the session data in.
  - `Restore Cursor` - Whether or not the cursor position should be restored.
  - `Restore File Tree Size` - Whether or not the file tree size will be restored.
+ - `Restore Open Files Per Project` - If enabled, only files from previous sessions with the save project will be restored.
+Otherwise, files from your last session will be restored.
  - `Restore Open File Contents` - Whether or not file contents will be automatically restored on load.
 This has no effect if `Restore Open Files` is disabled.